Davis: Fuji Sushi Boat Buffet

 We picked up our piano teacher's daughter (who's a student at UC Davis) along the way and brought her with us.

 I remember the first time I went to Fuji back in undergrad we had to leave Berkeley really early in the morning and arrived at Fuji around 9:30 am.
 Even at that hour there were already people in line, waiting for Fuji to open at 11:00.
-If you missed the first round, the wait could go up to 2 hours.
+If you missed the first round, the wait could go up to two hours.
 We really were pretty crazy then.

 Thanks to another Japanese buffet opening up in the area, there isn't much of a line at Fuji nowadays.
 Though things aren't as crazy as they used to be, there's still a bit of traffic: